jsmith/portfolio/jsmith.github.io/README.md

     -   title: Battleship
         description: >
             Battleship is a networked 2 player game built in pure Java .
 Created with Tristan Tulkens for CS2043 (Software Engineering I).
-Somehow, it's only dependancy is SQLite.
+Somehow, its only dependancy is SQLite.
         link: github.com/jsmith/battleship
     -   title: Todo
         description: >